 - 1. assess the complexity of each student's learning needs and assign the student a weighting based on those needs, such that the more complex the needs, the higher the weighting (students with no exceptional needs would be assigned a weighting of 1); and - 2. ensure that class sizes, taking into account those weightings, are consistent with the limits on class size recommended by Alberta's Commission on Learning.
 [1982, 2022] - 6.2.8.2 School authorities should ensure that students with exceptional learning needs are placed in what teachers, in consultation with other professionals, believe to be the most enabling learning environment.
-[1999, 2022] - 6.2.8.3 When a member believes that students with exceptional learning needs have been incorrectly placed and, as a result, compromise the safety of the classroom or the effectiveness of the instructional process, the member should protest and register their protest with their employer and the Association (in accordance with the Code of Professional Conduct).
-[1984, 2022]
+[1999, 2022] - 6.2.8.3 When a member believes that students with exceptional learning needs have been incorrectly placed and, as a result, compromise the safety of the classroom or the effectiveness of the instructional process, the member should protest and register their protest with their employer and the Association.
+[1984, 2023]